pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-local-path"></a> `--local-path`

 Sets the path to a source in the local machine from where the workload creates an image to use as an application source.
-The local path can be a directory, a JAR, a ZIP, or a WAR file.
+The local path may be a directory, a JAR, a ZIP, or a WAR file.
 Java/Spring Boot compiled binaries are also supported.
 This flag must be used with `--source-image` flag.

->**Note** If Java/Spring compiled binary is passed instead of source code, the command will take less time to apply the workload since buildpack will skip the compiling steps and will simply start uploading the image.
+>**Note:**If Java/Spring compiled binary is passed instead of source code, the command will take
+>less time to apply the workload since the build pack will skip the compiling steps and start uploading
+>the image.

 When working with local source code, you can exclude files from the source code to be uploaded within the image by creating a file `.tanzuignore` at the root of the source code.
-The `.tanzuignore` file contains a list of file paths to exclude from the image including the file itself and the directories must not end with the system path separator (`/` or `\`).
-If the file contains directories that are not in the source code, they are ignored and lines starting with `#` hashtag.
+The `.tanzuignore` file contains a list of file paths to exclude from the image including the file itself.
+The directories must not end with the system path separator (`/` or `\`).
+If the file contains directories that are not in the source code, they are ignored.
+Lines starting with a `#` hashtag are also ignored.

 ### <a id="apply-maven-artifact"></a> `--maven-artifact`

-Output of a Maven project build.
-This flag must be used with `--maven-version` and `--maven-group`
+This artifact is an output of a Maven project build.
+This flag must be used with `--maven-version` and `--maven-group`.

 <details><summary>Example</summary>